odpi/egeria/open-metadata-implementation/admin-services/docs/concepts/integration-daemon.md

 running in the metadata access point / metadata server.

-To understand how an integration daemon works, it is necessary to look at a bit more detail at how technologies can be connected together to exchange metadata.
+To understand how an integration daemon works, it is necessary to look in a bit more detail at how technologies can be connected together to exchange metadata.

 Figure 2 show the four major mechanisms for